foundry-rs/starknet-foundry/docs/src/appendix/cast/account/delete.md

 Account name which is going to be deleted.

-## `--delete-profile`
+## `--delete-profile false`
 Optional.

-If passed, his associated profile will be removed from Scarb.toml.
+If passed, the account's associated profile won't be removed from Scarb.toml.

 ## `--network`
 Optional.

 Network in `accounts-file` associated with the account.
+By default the network of rpc node.